Super-Protocol/docs/docs/cli/commands/quotes/index.md

 ---

-This command group contains a single command to verify the authenticity and integrity of a <a id="tee"><span className="dashed-underline">Trusted Execution Environment</span></a> by examining the enclave quote.
+This group contains a single command to verify the authenticity and integrity of a <a id="tee"><span className="dashed-underline">Trusted Execution Environment</span></a> by examining its quote.

 ## Command